Table of Contents

 If you’re not careful about what type of mouth guard you choose to wear, you may find discomfort in having a mouthpiece.
 Of course, it is not natural to have rubber/plastic in your mouth.
 If you’re experiencing discomfort with your mouth guard, we suggest trying a custom-fit mouthpiece that rests on your teeth perfectly

 Although these hindrances are common in average mouthpieces, Impact Mouth Guards do an incredible job of keeping moisture in your mouth while staying comfortable and allowing for communication!

 Taking care of your mouth guard is super easy.

 Here are some easy tips for you and your teammates to keep your sports mouthguards in tip-top shape:

 - Rinse in cold water and clean with toothpaste

 - Soak it in a non-alcoholic mouth rinse

 - Keep it out of warm places to avoid any kind of warping

-If you have not already done so we highly recommend using a mouthguard.
-Impact’s custom mouthguard has provided us with a new layer of safety in our training.
-You will be unable to prevent every injury while training BJJ but adding a mouthguard will give you a fighting chance to lower any accidental impact.
+If you have not already done so we highly recommend using a mouth guard.
+Impact’s custom mouth guard has provided us with a new layer of safety in our training.
+Whether you’re a veteran in the world of Jiu-Jitsu or you’re taking your first class, it is important to have proper protective wear when you roll.
+You will never be able to prevent every injury while training Brazilian Jiu-Jitsu but adding a mouth guard will give you a fighting chance to lower any accidental impact.